Physics

 Explain a convection current.

-In fluids, a convection current describes when a heat source heats particles nearest to the heat source- making them expand.
-The decrease in density of particles causes the particles to rise,.
+A type of heat transfiguration that mainly occurs in fluids (liquids and gases), it describes when a heat source heats particles nearest to the heat source- making them expand.
+The decrease in density of particles causes the particles to rise.
 Then the particles cooler, denser and further away from the heat source are displaced by the heated particles- as they have risen.
 These particles then get closer to the heat source, expanding, becoming more dense and rise.
 At the same time, the previously risen particles cool, condense and sink.
 This process is then repeated.

 22